-Work on visual discrimination, in-hand manipulation, manual dexterity, fanning/shuffling/dealing cards, coordinated use of both hands, attention, thinking skills, counting, number and color recognition, tactile perception, social skills, play and leisure exploration and participation
+Work on visual discrimination, in-hand manipulation, manual dexterity, fanning/shuffling/dealing cards, coordinated use of both hands, focus and attention, executive function, number and color recognition, social interaction skills, process skills, play and leisure exploration and participation

 In the boxes: Cards